typesense/typesense-website/docs-site/content/guide/natural-language-search.md

   </template>
 </Tabs>

-We can make the LLM ouput conform to our `TypesenseQuerySchema` by specifying it in `defineDotprompt()`
+We can make the LLM ouput conform to our `TypesenseQuerySchema` by specifying it in `defineDotprompt()`:

 <Tabs :tabs="['JavaScript']">
   <template v-slot:JavaScript>